 Born in Memphis in 1931, Louis Smith began playing the trumpet as a teenager.
 He graduated high school with a scholarship to Tennessee State University, where he majored in music.
 After graduating from Tennessee, Smith continued his studies at the University of Michigan, which afforded him the opportunity to play with Miles, Diz and others as they passed through Ann Arbor.
 After a stint in the Army, Smith began teaching high school in Atlanta by day and jamming in the clubs at night, again impressing visiting jazz stars with his Fats Navarro/Clifford Brown influenced style.
-This led to his recording debut in 1956, as a sideman on Kenny Burrell’s live date, At The Five Spot Café.

 The next year, he recorded his debut as a leader, assembling an impressive group, including Duke Jordan, Tommy Flanagan, Art Taylor, Doug Watkins and on alto saxophone, “Buckshot La Funke”, who was more commonly known as Cannonball Adderley.
 The record label, Tom Wilson’s Transition Records, went out of business before the album could be released.
 However Alfred Lion, knowing a good thing when he heard it, bought the masters and signed Smith to an exclusive contract.
 The album was released as Here Comes Louis Smith.